tttor/ctrl-foundation/app/dynrnd_peng_2018.md

 * rely on HER and RDPG
 * model-free with generative models (physics engine)
   * by using generative models for model-free, then this is essentially planning
+  * the randomization of dynamics is a way to deal with uncertain MDP models, another way is to formulate in POMDP models